MrIago/mr-plugins/check-rules/commands/audit.md

 ---
 description: Audit changed files against project rules
-allowed-tools: Task, TaskOutput, AskUserQuestion
+allowed-tools: Task, TaskOutput, Write
 ---

-Hook injected Task commands above.
+Hook injected agents and files above.

-**CRITICAL: Launch ALL agents in ONE response with MULTIPLE Task tool calls in PARALLEL.**
+Launch ALL agents in ONE message (run_in_background=true each).

-Do NOT launch one agent, wait, then launch another.
-Send SINGLE message with ALL Task invocations at once.

-Each Task: subagent_type=rules-auditor, model=haiku, run_in_background=true

-After ALL launched, wait ALL TaskOutput.
+Wait ALL TaskOutput.

-Show summary table.
-If failures, ask to fix.
+Show summary:
+- Total files audited
+- Pass count
+- Fail count with file paths and reasons

+If failures exist, ask: "Save error log to .claude/check-rules-log.md?"

+If yes, write markdown file with:
+- Date/time
+- List of failed files with reasons
+- User can review and fix manually later